 He holds a Degree in Political Science (2003), a M.A in International Relations from Lusíada University (2006), and has his PhD currently frozen (Nova University of Lisbon) due to several professional responsibilities.
 His research is focused on the US foreign policy during Bill Clinton’s administration towards the role of NATO immediately after the end of the Cold War.
 During his studies he spent one year at the Department of Political Science, Università degli Studi di Roma Tre (Italy), was the Portuguese representative at the Leaders Program in Advanced Security Studies (LPASS), George C. Marshall European Center for Security Studies (Germany), and has also attended the NATO/PfP Staff Orientation Course, NATO School Oberammergau (Germany), the US-NATO Program for International Opinion Makers, Brussels (Belgium), and The Future European Leadership Tour (Israel).
 He has also been working on foreign policy consultancy for diplomatic, political and economic entities.

-He is the author of O Lado B da Europa: Viagem às 28 Capitais (Tinta-da-China, 2018), a collection of 28 essays from each one of the EU member-state’s capital after travelling 11 months throughout Europe in 2017; Administração Hillary (with Raquel Vaz-Pinto, Tinta-da-China, 2016), a study of Hillary Clinton’s worldview, Putinlândia (Tinta-da-China, 2016; José Medeiros Ferreira Prize 2016), a collection of essays about the current European and Mediterranean steps of Vladimir Putin, Portugal e o Atlântico (Fundação Francisco Manuel dos Santos, 2016), an essay on the rise of the Atlantic and the role of Portugal, A Síria em Pedaços (Tinta-da-China, 2015), a collection of chronicles on the syrian civil war; A Cimeira das Lajes: Portugal, Espanha e a Guerra do Iraque (Tinta-da-China, 2013), a study of the Portuguese support of the American decision to use force against Iraq, which has represented the most difficult balance between European and Transatlantic pillars in the Portuguese democratic history; and Blair, a Moral e o Poder (Guerra & Paz, 2008), a critical analysis of Tony Blair’s decade on foreign affairs with a particular emphasis on the European and Atlantic balance during the Kosovo and Iraq crisis.
+He is the author of O Lado B da Europa: Viagem às 28 Capitais (Tinta-da-China, 2018), a collection of 28 essays from the point of view of each one of the EU member-state’s capital after travelling 11 months throughout Europe in 2017; Administração Hillary (with Raquel Vaz-Pinto, Tinta-da-China, 2016), a study of Hillary Clinton’s worldview, Putinlândia (Tinta-da-China, 2016; José Medeiros Ferreira Prize 2016), a collection of essays about the current European and Mediterranean steps of Vladimir Putin, Portugal e o Atlântico (Fundação Francisco Manuel dos Santos, 2016), an essay on the rise of the Atlantic and the role of Portugal, A Síria em Pedaços (Tinta-da-China, 2015), a collection of chronicles on the syrian civil war; A Cimeira das Lajes: Portugal, Espanha e a Guerra do Iraque (Tinta-da-China, 2013), a study of the Portuguese support of the American decision to use force against Iraq, which has represented the most difficult balance between European and Transatlantic pillars in the Portuguese democratic history; and Blair, a Moral e o Poder (Guerra & Paz, 2008), a critical analysis of Tony Blair’s decade on foreign affairs with a particular emphasis on the European and Atlantic balance during the Kosovo and Iraq crisis.

 Bernardo Pires de Lima is a member of Clube de Lisboa, the Portuguese Association of Political Science, the Transatlantic Studies Association and the EU Integration Forum.
 His main areas of interest include transatlantic relations, European security, US, British and Portuguese foreign policies.